bcdataca/website-landing/content/authors/admin/_index.md

 collaborate with interdisciplinary teams of students and university researchers.
-The [2017](http://workshop.bcdata.ca/2017/) and [2018](http://workshop.bcdata.ca/2018/), workshops have catalyzed long-term research and development partnerships with our scientists.
+The [2017](http://workshop.bcdata.ca/2017/) and [2018](http://workshop.bcdata.ca/2018/), workshops have catalyzed long-term research and development partnerships within the bcdata community.

 [Avigilon (a Motorola Solutions Company)](http://avigilon.com/), the [Pacific Institute for the Mathematical Sciences (PIMS)](https://www.pims.math.ca) and